kgxsz/devops-101/part-two/README.md

 # Part 2: Your Infrastructure as Code

-###**Goal: build your cloud infrastructure at the press of a button.**
+### Goal: build your cloud infrastructure at the press of a button.

 This workshop is going to be pretty straight forward.
 We're going to rebuild the environment you built in part one.
-But this time, we're going to avoid fiddling about with the AWS web console, and instead, do it using the AWS Cloudformation tool.
+But this time, we're going to avoid fiddling about with the AWS web console, and instead, do it using the AWS CloudFormation tool.

-Before we dive in, let's talk about what Cloudformation is, and why you would want to use such a tool.
+Before we dive in, let's talk about what CloudFormation is, and why you would want to use such a tool.

-#### Cloudformation and infrastructure as code
+#### CloudFormation and infrastructure as code

 Cast your mind back to the first workshop.
 We did a lot of clicking around to get our environment to the state that we wanted.
 Imagine having to do that all the time, or trying to recall every step needed to get to that final state.
 It's not ideal, what we really want is to be able to describe the infrastructure we want as code - which is what we mean by 'infrastructure as code'.

-Cloudformation is an AWS tool that lets us describe a set of resources in a file called a template.
+CloudFormation is an AWS tool that lets us describe a set of resources in a file called a template.
 Those resources make up our infrastructure.
-When we feed a template file to Cloudformation, it goes away and builds out the "stack" of resources that you described in that template.
+When we feed a template file to CloudFormation, it goes away and builds out the "stack" of resources that you described in that template.
 That template is simply a file, so it can be kept in source control, so that we can rebuild our infrastructure from scratch if needed.

 ![alt text](https://github.com/kgxsz/DevOps-101/blob/master/images/part-two-goal.png "part-two-goal")